 Massachusetts has a homeownership rate of nearly 62%, but the Bay State is not the cheapest place to live.
-The capital city of Boston was ranked in the top 10 most expensive urban areas by the Council for Community and Economic Research and Massachusetts is consistently rated as one of the most expensive places to own a home.
+The capital city of Boston was ranked in the top 10 most expensive urban areas by the Council for Community and Economic Research, and Massachusetts is consistently rated as one of the most expensive places to own a home.
 However, home insurance Massachusetts is cheaper than the national average.
 The average cost of a homeowners policy for a $250K home is $1,258, compared to the national average of $1,477.

 If you live in Massachusetts, having homeowners insurance is extremely important.
 Every year, the state experiences blizzards, ice storms, storm surges and floods that damage homes.
 Hurricanes can also bring high winds and heavy rain to towns along the coastline.

 Before purchasing a homeowners insurance policy, you should consider how much coverage you need based on the value of your home and your personal belongings.
 You may also need to purchase endorsements for coverage beyond your policy’s limits.
 Additionally, it’s a good idea to get flood insurance if your home is in a high-risk flood zone.

 Not all home insurance companies are created equal.
 To help you find the best provider, we put together a list of the best Massachusetts home insurance companies.

 We chose these providers based on their ratings in J.D.
 Power’s 2020 U.S. Home Insurance study.
 We also evaluated each company individually based on their average rate, policy offerings, discounts, claims handling reviews and customer service.

 |Home insurance company||J.D.
 Power customer satisfaction score||Average annual premium for a $250k dwelling|